Step-by-Step Guide for Applications to the Capital Stream of the Rural Transit Solutions Fund

 Please describe the direct and ongoing results/outcomes that are expected to benefit Indigenous people in the project’s development and implementation.

-Please describe the community population, including any vulnerable populations, that is expected to use the proposed service.*
+Please describe the population, including any vulnerable populations, which are expected to use the proposed service.*

 Note: Vulnerable populations include but are not limited to Indigenous peoples, racialized peoples, youth, persons with disabilities, seniors, linguistic minorities, newcomers to Canada (e.g., immigrants, refugees), women, persons experiencing poverty, persons experiencing homelessness, and 2SLGBTQI+.